Skip to content

 Figure 1.
 Nine reasons to move workloads from on-premises to colocation – and to gain value-adds such as a readily accessible digital supply chain.

-We recently released the 2022 State of the Data Center Report, which was developed in conjunction with CIO.
-As you would expect, the report covers a lot of topics, including the fact that colocation has become the hub for hybrid cloud.
 One of the findings I think you will find interesting is that more of those resources and workloads are being migrated from on-premises data centers to colocation to gain better access to cloud providers to interoperate workloads.

 IT leaders are becoming “cloud smart,” which means they understand quite well the advantages of moving a resource where it will best meet their business goals.
 Traditionally, the primary justification for on-premises deployment is control.
 But colocation provides equal or better control, at a lower cost, and offers other value-adds.
 Let’s look at the research into why enterprises, including financial services firms, choose colocation.